matrix-org/matrix-spec-proposals/content/client-server-api/modules/end_to_end_encryption.md

 1,099,511,627,776 chance (or less than 1 in 10<sup>12</sup> chance) of success.
 A failed attack would result in a mismatched Short Authentication String, alerting users to the attack.

+To advertise support for this method, clients use the name `m.sas.v1` in the `methods` fields of the `m.key.verification.request` and `m.key.verification.ready` events.

 The verification process takes place over [to-device](#send-to-device-messaging) messages in two
 phases: